 RAPID TECHNOLOGICAL CHANGES AND DEPENDENCE ON NEW PRODUCTS.
 The market for the Company's products is very dynamic and characterized by rapidly changing technology, evolving industry standards and government policies, changing customer requirements, price-competitive bidding and frequent product enhancements and innovations.
 The introduction by the Company or its competitors of products embodying new technologies and the emergence of new industry standards could render the Company's existing products obsolete and unmarketable.
 Therefore, the Company's future success will depend in part upon its ability to enhance its current products and develop innovative products to distinguish itself from the competition and to meet customers' changing needs in the data security industry.
-The Company is presently expending significant resources to enhance its existing products and develop and introduce the next generation of token and other security products.
+The Company is presently expending significant generation of token and other security products.
 There can be no assurance, however, that security-related product developments and technology innovations by others will not adversely affect the Company's competitive position or that the Company will be able to successfully anticipate or adapt to changing technology, industry standards or customer requirements on a timely basis.
 Any failure by the Company to anticipate and respond to such changes could have a material adverse effect on the Company's results of operations and financial condition.

 DEPENDENCE ON MAJOR CUSTOMERS.
 Approximately 23% of the Company's revenues during 1997 were derived from the sale of the Company security products to one European distributor, Sirnet/Protect Data, and two other European customers each accounted for approximately 16% of the Company's total revenues.
 There can be no assurance that the Company will be able to modify its existing products or develop new products that will continue to meet the specifications of these customers.
 Absent significant future revenues from alternative sources, the unforeseen loss of one or more of the Company's major customers' business, or the inability to maintain reasonable profit margins on sales to any of these customers, would have a material adverse effect on the Company's results of operations and financial condition.
-See "CERTAIN INFORMATION CONCERNING THE COMPANY -- Business -- Customers and Markets."
+See "BUSINESS -- Customers and Markets."